Equivariant Structure on Smash Powers: Organization

+In the final Chapter~\ref{ch:smashpow} we start by exploring how the functoriality of the smash powers implies that many of our results for finite smash powers continue to hold when the indexation is over spaces.
+Most importantly for the equivariant study of iterated topological Hochschild homology, for $A$ an $\Sp$-cofibrant commutative orthogonal ring spectrum, Theorem~\ref{gocompact} states that the geometric diagonal $\bigwedge_{X_N}A\to\Phi^N\bigwedge_{X}A$ is an isomorphism when $N$ is the kernel of an isogeny of a torus $\T^n$ and $X$ is a free cofibrant $\T^n$-space.
+This is generalized to other compact Lie groups in Theorem~\ref{generalliegroup}.
+The question regarding what properties of the sphere spectrum are used to prove these results is addressed in Section~\ref{thm:geodiagoverR} where a parallel result for algebras over a commutative orthogonal ring spectrum $R$ with certain properties is discussed.

-Chapter \(6\) is a recollection of facts about topological model categories together with a result about assembling model structures on certain categories to a model structure on a functor category.
+The Appendix~\ref{ch:cat} is used to fix some notation, recall some facts about topological model categories and provide a result about assembling model structures.
 This result is used in the construction of level model structures on the category of orthogonal \(G\)-spectra.